Searching for Scholarships: Finding Ways to Pay for College

 - Search and apply for scholarships every year while you’re in college, not just the freshmen year.

-Finding ways to pay for college through scholarships can be a valuable piece of your paying for college puzzle.
+Finding ways to pay for college through scholarships can be a valuable piece of your paying-for-college puzzle.
 Have questions?
 Capstone is here to help answer them for you.
+Reach out to us today to learn more about what we do, and how we can help you and your family.

 Originally posted 12/2016